 Secondly, the very plants and vegetables that vegans rely on for their sustenance have grown from a soil enriched with dark rich humus that partly consists of the recycled, bio-degraded corpses of animals, birds and insects.
 So vegetables and fruits themselves are not vegan.
 They are not even vegetarian.

-But finally – and this to me is the killer – if vegans refuse to eat meat or dairy from grass-fed animals, then they are missing a vital vitamin – vitamin K, without which calcium runs rogue around their bodies, silting and furring up their arteries and calcifying the pineal gland.
+But finally – and this to me is a major deciding factor – when vegans abjure eating meat or dairy from grass-fed animals, then they are missing a vital vitamin – vitamin K, without which calcium runs rogue around their bodies, silting and furring up their arteries and calcifying the pineal gland.
 As it is the pineal gland – also known as the third eye – which allows us to see into other spirit dimensions, then allowing it to become calcified would have the opposite effect to becoming more ‘spiritual’.
 We would become spiritually blind.

 This is not some New Age hocus-pocus on my part; even Wikipedia acknowledges that the pineal gland becomes calcified with age.